 Neural machine translation and postediting

 Neural machine translation, also called neural MT or NMT, refers to the translation of a text by a computer, without human involvement.
 Based on the current state of technology, a machine-translated text is suitable for information purposes.
 However, such texts are not ready to publish.
+The post-processing of a machine-translated text is called post editing.

 What are the advantages of a neural machine translation?